MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 The wmt19 dataset originally contained around 9GB of data.
 Hence we decided to create a subset of the dataset.
 Data version control hereby contributed to an easy update of the data.
 We initially created a bucket in Google Cloud and used dvc to manage this.
-However s194333 did not have enough credit to sustain this service hence we has to create another bucket containing the same data with a different billing account.
+However s194333 did not have enough credit to sustain this service hence we had to create another bucket containing the same data with a different billing account.
 However we also stored the data on google drive, in case we potentially would use all credits on cloud again.
-Hence data version control proved to be very usefull for switching between different data storage options.
-In addition, data control was an easy update to implement on all our devices since it only required some simple terminal commands.
+Hence the dvc package proved to be very usefull for switching between different data storage options.
+In addition, dvc was an easy update to implement on all our devices since it only required some simple terminal commands.

 ### Question 11